PANCHO7532/alienswarm-sdk/README.md

 - You might want to delete Post-Compile scripts, so Visual Studio won't attempt to copy the .dll files to an missing directory.
 - Compiled DLLs are either inside the respective folders (client, missionchooser, server) inside `src/game` folder, under an folder prefixed with your build type (ex: `Release` or `Release_(modname)`) or inside `game/swarm/bin` folder outside `src` folder.
 - Compiling on Debug might be broken and might not be fixed in this branch (if so, checkout other branches in this repository!), compiling on Release works fine.
+- This code was tested on Visual Studio 2010 and therefore you're encouraged to use it if you can, you can also use VS2005, 2008 and 2013, but might require further tweaks.
+- Compilation of this branch on Visual Studio 2019 and 2022 are reported to be broken.